webappickhasan/developer-manual/README.md

 # PHP Coding Standard
 # WordPress Plugin Development
 The best resource for learning about WordPress plugin development is [Introduction to Plugin Development](https://developer.wordpress.org/plugins/intro/) by WordPress.
-**WebAppick** provides and prefer developers to learn about WordPress plugin development a tutorial by **Hasin Hayder**.
+**WebAppick** provides and prefer developers to learn about WordPress plugin development from a tutorial by **Hasin Hayder**.
 Here is the link
 [ওয়ার্ডপ্রেস প্লাগইন ডেভেলপমেন্ট](https://learnwith.hasinhayder.com/wp/course/wordpress-plugin-development/).
 Credentials:
 ```